Senglea

-Senglea (L-Isla [ˈlɪslɐ]), also known by its title Città Invicta (or Civitas Invicta), is a fortified city in the South Eastern Region of Malta.
+Senglea (L-Isla [ˈlɪslɐ]), also known by its title Città Invicta (or Civitas Invicta), is a fortified city in the Port Region of Malta.
 It is one of the Three Cities in the Grand Harbour area, the other two being Cospicua and Vittoriosa, and has a population of approximately 2,720 people.
-The city's title Città Invicta was given because it managed to resist the Ottoman invasion at the Great Siege of Malta in 1565.
+The city's title Città Invicta (lit. invincible city) was given because it managed to resist the Ottoman invasion at the Great Siege of Malta in 1565.
 The name Senglea comes from the Grand Master who built it Claude de la Sengle and gave the city a part of his name.
 While Senglea is the 52nd most populated locality on the island, due to its incredibly small land area, it is the 2nd most densely populated locality after Sliema.

 In Senglea, locals speak the Cottonera dialect.

+Senglea was part of a town named Birmula.
+When the order of St John came to Malta they planned to build 3 cities from this land.
+It started from Senglea, then Vittoriosa and Cospicua.
+The rest of the land was named Cottonera and it was surrounded with the Cottonera lines.

 History

 During the time of the Knights of St. John, Senglea was also used as a hunting area, and was known as L'Isola di San Giuliano.

 In 1311 St. Julian's church or chapel was founded in Isola.
 This was the first building to be constructed on what later became Senglea.
-On 8 May 1552 the foundation stone of Fort St.Michael was laid.
+On 8 May 1552 the foundation stone of Fort St. Michael was laid.
 Work on the fort, which was designed by Architect Pedro Pardo, was completed in 1553.
 Construction of walled town Senglea took place during the following decade.
 The area, which had until the 1550s been known as Isola di San Giuliano or Isola di San Michele, was given city status by Grand Master Claude De La Sengle and was named after him.

 Senglea played an important role in the Great Siege of Malta in 1565 and remained unconquered.
 The city was given the title Civitas Invicta (meaning "Unconquered City") by Grand Master Jean Parisot de Valette.
 In 1581 Senglea became a Parish dedicated to the Nativity of Our Lady.
 The donation of the statue of Our Lady, popularly known as "Il-Bambina", is estimated to have occurred in 1618.
 Thousands of inhabitants of the city were killed in a plague epidemic in 1676.

 In 1798, Senglea was involved in the blockade against French forces, who were ousted from Malta in 1800.
 The city narrowly escaped being hit by another plague in 1813; a statue of Our Lady was erected in the city's centre as a sign of gratitude.